juntao/improve-tweet/README.md

-# Robo Lawyer for your slack channel
+# A slack bot to improve your tweets

 Build locally